The-Swarm-Corporation/swarms-api-docs/README.md

 - [Mintlify CLI Reference](https://mintlify.com/docs/cli)
 - [Swarms API](https://swarms-api-285321057562.us-east1.run.app/)

+# Todo

+- Add tools to the capabilities
+- Add streaming to the capabilities
+- Add multi-modal processing to the capabilities

 ## 📄 License

 This project is licensed under the terms specified in the [LICENSE](LICENSE) file.